 Our managing partners represent a broad range of philanthropic voices all fighting for a fairer, more inclusive future – and committed to generating the cultural shifts we need by telling better stories and normalizing just values and ideas through popular culture.

-If you or your organization would like to learn about how to join our Managing Partner network, please contact our Executive Director Bridgit Antoinette Evans with “Funding Partner Inquiry” in your subject line.
+If you or your organization would like to learn about how to join our Managing Partner network, please contact our Chief Executive Officer Bridgit Antoinette Evans with “Funding Partner Inquiry” in your subject line.

 Throughout America’s history, the most transformative cultural shifts—from slavery abolition to Reconstruction, “I Have A Dream” to “Yes We Can,” #BlackLivesMatter, the DREAM-ers, and Love Is Love—have been achieved by movements and leaders who have awakened people’s deep yearning to belong in a pluralist America.
 In each case, the tug-of-war between belonging and exclusion sparked a portal moment—a cracking open of the public imagination about what this nation is capable of becoming.

 The Pop Culture Collaborative was founded in October 2016 by a network of philanthropic leaders—primarily women of color—led by Unbound Philanthropy, the Nathan Cummings Foundation, and the Ford Foundation, who dared to imagine what might be possible if they expanded the impact of their investments by pooling their resources, strategic thinking, and leadership influence to dramatically increase philanthropic investment in the pop culture for social change field.